Optimal and Diffusion Transports in Machine Learning: Optimal Transport

 The geodesic interpolation $\alpha_t=((1-t)\mathrm{Id}+tT)_\sharp \alpha_0$ is Gaussian with covariance $\Sigma_t = \bigl((1-t)\mathrm{Id}+tT\bigr)\,\Sigma_0\,\bigl((1-t)\mathrm{Id}+tT\bigr)^{\top}$. \end{proposition}

-This proposition shows that, in general, the optimal transport map and the flow-matching map $T(x)$ (Proposition~\ref{prop:gaussian-diffusion}) are different.
+This proposition shows that, in general, the optimal transport map and the map obtained by integrating the flow-matching field in Proposition~\ref{prop:gaussian-diffusion} are different.
 They coincide only when $\Sigma_0$ and $\Sigma_1$ commute, which in particular holds when $\Sigma_0=\mathrm{Id}_d$ (see Proposition~\ref{prop:flow}).
 This highlights the structural gap between flow-matching and optimal transport interpolations.